As an Amazon Associate I earn from qualifying purchases.

 Conclusion

 While these minerals are not essential for hydration, they do play a role in overall health and electrolyte balance.
-Therefore, it is crucial to ensure you are obtaining these minerals from other sources such as fruits, vegetables, and balanced meals.
+Therefore, it is crucial to ensure you are obtaining these minerals from other sources, such as fruits, vegetables, and balanced meals.

 If you ever feel dehydrated after drinking purified water, it could be due to an electrolyte imbalance.
 In such cases, it is recommended to incorporate more electrolyte-rich foods into your diet or consider electrolyte supplements to restore balance.
-Ultimately, staying hydrated is essential for your overall well-being, and choosing purified water as your primary drinking source is a beneficial step towards maintaining good health.

 As an Amazon Associate, I earn from qualifying purchases